LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 - Pushes new **commits** to from a local repository to a remote repository.
 - You cannot push files, you can only push commits.

+`git checkout`

+- Can be used to check out different branches.
+- Can be used to *create* a new branch.
+- Can be used (with great caution!) to check out specific commits.

+`git branch`

+- Can be used to create or delete branches.
+- Can be used to list all local and remote branches.

+`git merge`

+- Merges two branches together.

 ## Further Reading